sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ## Introduction

+This workshop is a hands-on, guided experience designed to help you build a complete analytics platform for streaming data using Microsoft Fabric Real-Time Intelligence.
+You’ll step into the shoes of a modern European sneaker manufacturer, YourCompany, and learn how to leverage Microsoft Fabric’s powerful components—including Eventstream, Eventhouse, KQL, Real-Time Dashboards, Activator, Digital Twin Builder, and Lakehouse—to ingest, process, analyze, and visualize real-time data from factories, logistics, and customer interactions.

+Through practical labs, you’ll:

+- Ingest and transform real-time telemetry, sensor, and weather data.
+- Monitor shipments and customer clickstream events.
+- Build a medallion architecture for scalable analytics.
+- Create actionable alerts and interactive dashboards.
+- Integrate contextual and timeseries data using Lakehouse and Digital Twin Builder.
+- Whether you’re a beginner or an experienced practitioner, this workshop will equip you with the skills to design and implement real-time intelligence solutions for modern enterprises using Microsoft Fabric.

 YourCompany is a Direct-to-Consumer (D2C) European sneaker manufacturer.
 YourCompany operates 3 manufacturing sites in Germany, Sweden and Estonia with multiple distribution centres, 10 retail brick and mortar stores and an e-commerce store.
 YourCompany makes sneakers for men, women and kids.
 For each gender type, YourCompany has 3 different categories:
 - GenZ Pros: These are sneakers designed for modern professionals that wants to pair sneakers with suits, trousers, office wear or any professional setting to make a lasting impression